2020 Tour — Frequently Asked Questions

-The event begins at 8:00AM.
+All 2020 events will begin at 7:30AM.
 Ticket holders will be admitted every hour according to the time on your ticket, and items will be appraised all day.
-When applying for tickets, you may specify whether you prefer a morning, midday or afternoon entrance time, and if you are selected for tickets, we will try to accommodate your request.
+When entering the ticket sweepstakes, you may specify whether you prefer a morning, midday or afternoon entrance time, and if you are selected for tickets, we will try to accommodate your request.

 What time will the event end?

 The last entrance time of the day is 4:30PM.
 The event will end when all ticket holders in line have been given their appraisals.